zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - It is maximally modular — you can easily (or even automatically) choose to load only the features you will be using.
 It can be used without polluting the global namespace (someone calls such a use case "ponyfill").
 - It is designed for integration with tools and provides all that's required for this — for example, `@babel/preset-env`, `@babel/transform-runtime`, and similar SWC features are based on `core-js`.
 - It is one of the main reasons why developers can use modern ECMAScript features in their development process each day for many years, but most developers just don't know that they have this possibility because of `core-js` since they use `core-js` indirectly as it's provided by their transpilers / frameworks / intermediate packages like `babel-polyfill` / etc.
 - It is not a framework or a library, which usage require the developer to know their API, periodically look at the documentation, or at least remember that he or she is using it.
-Even if developers use `core-js` directly — it’s just some lines of import or some lines in the configuration (in most cases — with mistakes, since almost no one read the documentation), after that, they forget about `core-js` and just use provided by `core-js` features from web-standards — but sometimes this is the most of JS standard library that they use.
+Even if developers use `core-js` directly — it's just some lines of import or some lines in the configuration (in most cases — with mistakes, since almost no one read the documentation), after that, they forget about `core-js` and just use provided by `core-js` features from web-standards — but sometimes this is the most of JS standard library that they use.

 [About 9 billion NPM downloads / 250 million NPM downloads for a month](https://npm-stat.com/charts.html?package=core-js&package=core-js-pure&package=core-js-bundle&from=2014-11-18), 19 million dependent GitHub repositories ([global](https://github.com/zloirock/core-js/network/dependents?package_id=UGFja2FnZS00ODk5NjgyNDU%3D) ⋃ [pure](https://github.com/zloirock/core-js/network/dependents?package_id=UGFja2FnZS00MjYyOTI0Ng%3D%3D)) — big numbers, however, they do not show the real spread of `core-js`.
 Let's check it.